PostHog/posthog.com/contents/blog/measure-product-market-fit.md

 | 1x to 1.5x        | Promising      |
 | Under 1x          | Weak           |

 Unlike burn multiple, the ratio only considers the cost of supporting and acquiring customers, not all your other costs.
-Consequently, it's useful for sales-led startups selling to enterprises, where you arguably can't have product-market fit until you can acquire customers for less than it costs to retain them.
+Consequently, it's useful for sales-led startups selling to enterprises, where some argue you don't have product-market fit until you can acquire customers for less than it costs to retain them.

-### When to use CLV/CAC ratio
+### Who should use CLV/CAC ratio?

 This is the metric to use if your product is sales-led.
-Unlike your burn multiple, it'll help you isolate your acquisition costs from other parts of the business.
+Unlike burn multiple, it'll help you isolate your acquisition costs from other parts of the business.
 You're on the right track once you can acquire customers for less than their lifetime value.

 | **Pros**                                                                                                                 | **Cons**                                                                                                                 |
 |--------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------|